Last Updated: 2/24/23 | February 24th, 2023

 I don’t remember the first time I heard about Azerbaijan, but it’s always held an exotic allure to me.
 Azerbaijan — even the name sounds exotic — a place of…well, I didn’t know what.
 It just sounded intriguing and off the beaten path.
-I knew two things about Azerbaijan before I visited: it won the Eurovision Song Contest in 2011 and has a lot of oil money.
+I knew two things about Azerbaijan before I visited: it once won the Eurovision Song Contest and has a lot of oil money.

 It was only in the last few years that I began to think in earnest about visiting.